 Do it for passion, not money.
 Do something you know about.
 Do talk to lots of people in your intended business for advice.
 Do focus on sales.
 Don’t give up too early.
 Don’t try to rush.

-Don’t ignore the negative aspects of an intended business.
+Don’t ignore the negative aspects of the intended business.
 Don’t spend your money on a fancy office, furniture, and cutting-edge technology.
 Use what you have and what you are familiar with.

 Related Content: Interview with Michele Wierzgac, Speaker & Author